Collecting Liberty Head $5 Half Eagle Gold Coins

 Liberty Head coins were struck in large quantities and widely used in circulation.
 As a result, more have survived, helping to keep $5 Half-Eagle prices at affordable levels, particularly in circulated grades.

-These coins often trade closer to their intrinsic gold melt value.
-They are widely available in various conditions, from heavily circulated to uncirculated, allowing collectors to choose coins that fit their budget and collecting goals.
+The U.S. Mint struck the $5 Liberty Head Half Eagle continuously for nearly 70 years and in much larger quantities than earlier coins.
+These coins often trade closer to their intrinsic gold melt value and are widely available in various conditions, from heavily circulated to brilliant uncirculated, allowing collectors to choose coins that fit their budget and collecting goals.

-$5 Liberty Head Specifications
+Liberty $5 Specifications

 CoinCompositionGross